SumanSKulkarni/NetworkComputation/README.md

 Subfolders correspond to analysis that accompanies different figures in the manuscript.

-Folder 'Fig1' contains scripts to produce Fig. 1 panel (d).
+%Folder 'Fig1' contains scripts to produce Fig. 1 panel (d).
 All other panels are schematics.

-Folder 'Fig2' contains scripts to produce the plots and analysis in Fig. 2
+%Folder 'Fig2' contains scripts to produce the plots and analysis in Fig. 2

 Folder 'Fig3' contains scripts to create and analyze the ring attractor model